Shipyard Asbestos Exposure

 The Occupational Safety and Health Administration or OSHA regulates asbestos exposure in the shipyard (OSHA Regulation 29 CFR 1915.1001).
 A current rule covers demolition, construction, repair of asbestos-containing structures and vessels, emergency procedures in the case of an asbestos spill, and methods for asbestos cleanup and disposal.

-If you or a member of your family has been diagnosed with mesothelioma, lung cancer or any asbestos-related disease as a result of asbestos shipyard exposure, it is important to retain the services of an experienced asbestos attorney as soon as possible.
+If you or a member of your family has been diagnosed with mesothelioma, lung cancer, or an asbestos-related disease as a result of asbestos shipyard exposure, it is important to retain the services of an experienced asbestos attorney as soon as possible.